rahulbokhare/spotify_clone/README.md

-# first_repo
-this is my first repo
-i made my first mini project
-it is basically a spotify clone
+hello there I made a spotify clone